GarethW1994/Readme-Checklist/readme.md

 + Application Usage for developers is equally as important as the usage for Consumers because unlike Consumers they won't just use the final product/service, Developers want to set up your application locally on their machine and understand how the code and data flow works.
 So it's important to list steps for Developers to go about setting up your application locally.
 Thinks to include are:

+### Getting Started
+- Forking the repository to their Github account.
+- Cloning the repository on their local machine.

 ### Installations
 - Installation Steps for Technologies and Platforms.
 - Installation Steps for Stack that were used.